ehn-dcc-development/.github/profile/README.md

 Welcome to the EU DCC on Github!

-🌊 Check out our new landing page [here] (https://ehn-dcc-development.github.io/eu-dcc-site)!
+🌊 Check out our new landing page [here](https://ehn-dcc-development.github.io/eu-dcc-site)!

 📚 Want to learn about the EU-DCC?
 Check out our [overview repository](https://github.com/ehn-dcc-development/eu-dcc-overview).